mcaprari/caprazzi_net/_posts/2001-06-30-jit-compiler-part-1.markdown

 excerpt: | an exploration of the Java JIT compiler and its effect on performace
 ---

-After reading a comment to a previous post, I realised that I know next to nothing about the java JIT compiler ("the JIT"), and yet I use it all the times.
+Most java VMs have a built in Just In Time compiler ("the JIT")

-In short, the JIT analyzes the behviour or a program at runtime and finds opportunities to optimize the bytecode and re-compile it to machine code.
-This is awesome and magical and very opaque and may have different results on different machines (and maybe each time on the same machine depending on load or the environment in general?).
+In short, the JIT analyzes the behviour of a program while it runs and finds opportunities to optimize the bytecode and re-compile it to machine code using the most appropriate instruction set.
+All mainstream java VMs have a JIT compiler and you would not want to use one without.

+This is awesome and magical and very opaque and the gains will be different on different machines, VMs and configurations.
 The JIT is on by default, but can be disabled using  ``-Djava.compiler=none``

 Because it is opaque and unpredictable, it is a bad idea to rely on the JIT for the performance of a program.
-But how do I know that my program is not actually going very fast on my enviroment  thanks to the JIT and will not perform badly on the target machine?
-Worse even, what if when deployed the program goes from acceptably fast to unacceptably slow?
+Still, it is interesting to see it at work.

 ## But is it faster?

 Let's first work out if this JIT optimization works at all.

+I just added ``-Djava.compiler=none`` to my eclipse.ini and restarted it.
+Itfeels slower on "big operations" like clean & rebuild all or searching for the string "this" in all java files in the workspace.

+That's good but very difficult to measure.

-A simple class that does some float multiplcations
+This is simple class that does some float multiplcations

 {% highlight java %}
 public static void main(String[] args) {
 	int  count = Integer.parseInt(args[0]);